Sherwin Williams Pediment: LRV, Undertones and a Little More

 Learn all about Samplize HERE

-If I’m painting my walls Pediment, what’s the best white paint colour for my trim?
+If I’m painting my walls Pediment, what’s the best white paint color for my trim?

-If I suggest Pediment to an Online Paint Colour Consulting client, I’m most likely to suggest the following whites for their trim…
+If I suggest Pediment to an Online Paint Color Consulting client, I’m most likely to suggest the following whites for their trim…

-- Sherwin Williams Snowbound – keeping in mind it’s great for ONE room, but a bit limiting as a ‘whole home’ trim colour
+- Sherwin Williams Snowbound – keeping in mind it’s great for ONE room, but a bit limiting as a ‘whole home’ trim color

 - Sherwin Williams Pure White